On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on threshold graphs

 \begin{lemma} There is an optimal solution such that every dominating vertex is put in the same clique, say $S_{o1}$.
 Moreover, in this solution there are always at least as many vertices in $S_{o1}$ as in $S_{o2}$. \end{lemma}

-\begin{proof} Consider an optimal solution and its construction according to the order of the vertices.
+\begin{proof} Consider an optimal solution and its construction according to the ordering of the vertices.
 Let us transform this construction into another optimal solution.

-We are going to maintain that there are always at least as many vertices in $S_{o1}$ as in $S_{o2}$, and that every dominating vertex is put into $S_{o1}$.
-Whenever the solution would put a dominating vertex in $S_{o2}$, we modify the solution by Lemma~\ref{lem_domi2}.
-When the solution would put an isolated vertex $v$ in $S_{o2}$ while there are as many vertices in $S_{o1}$ as in $S_{o2}$, exchange all the remaining vertices (including $v$) between $S_{o1}$ and $S_{o2}$, and we get a solution of the same cost. \end{proof}
+We will do this maintaining that, in every step there is at least as many vertices in $S_{o1}$ as in $S_{o2}$, and that every dominating vertex is placed into $S_{o1}$.
+Whenever the solution places a dominating vertex in $S_{o2}$, we modify the solution by Lemma~\ref{lem_domi2}.
+If the solution places an isolated vertex $v$ in $S_{o2}$ while there are as many vertices in $S_{o1}$ as in $S_{o2}$, then swap all the remaining vertices (including $v$) between $S_{o1}$ and $S_{o2}$, thus we obtain a solution with the same cost. \end{proof}